 This post contains affiliate links.
 Click here for more information.
 Thank you!

-I get asked this question quite often, crocheters wondering how to make make crochet slippers non-slip.
+I get asked a certain question quite often.
+Crocheters reach out wondering how to make their freshly finished crochet slippers non-slip.
+This is especially important if your slippers are for a seasoned individual or a very young individual.
+We want to avoid any slips and falls!
 Unfortunately, until writing this post, I wasn’t really sure.
 Fortunately, I decided to figure it out!
-I had heard of a few methods in crochet groups and Facebook comments but hadn’t tried any of them myself.
-I decided it’s time to gather up all the ideas I can find and put them to the test.
+I had heard of a few methods in Facebook comments and while searching on Google, but I hadn’t tried any of them personally, so I felt uncomfortable suggesting something I didn’t have first-hand experience with.
+I decided it’s time to gather up all the non-slip ideas I could find and put them to the test.

 This method actually works surprisingly well.
 Hot glue is something most people have on-hand so it is an easy go-to method.
 It’s has more gripping power that I expected, as it doesn’t feel super grippy to the touch.
 I tried this method on my Quick and Cozy Slippers and was pleasantly surprised.
 It’s grippy without being SO grippy that you trip when you walk.
 However, it dries very hard, and might be uncomfortable to walk on if your slipper soles are only one layer.
 Also, because it’s a soft plastic, I would guess that it would harden and crack over time and need to be reapplied.

 – No drying time

 – May need to be reapplied over time

 Puffy paint is another good option that is easy and inexpensive.
 I put lines of puffy paint on the bottom of my Summer Flip-Flop Slippers.
 It has a bit more gripping power than hot glue, but it dries softer, so you wouldn’t have the possible discomfort of walking on hard beads of plastic.
 The only complaint I have is that you need a day to let the paint dry before you can use your slippers.